Are you new parents in the early postpartum period?

 - You and your partner have been in a romantic relationship for at least 6 months.

-- The person who gave birth experiences pain during intercourse.
+- The person who gave birth experiences discomfort or pain during intercourse.

-- Both partners are aware of this pain during intercourse
+- Both partners are aware of this discomfort during intercourse

 - Both partners are willing and able complete all parts of the study.

 - Both partners can speak and read English.